intel-analytics/ipex-llm/python/llm/example/GPU/PyTorch-Models/Model/llava/README.md

 pip install transformers==4.36.2

-git clone https://github.com/haotian-liu/LLaVA.git # clone the llava libary cp generate.py ./LLaVA/ # copy our example to the LLaVA folder cd LLaVA # change the working directory to the LLaVA folder git checkout tags/v1.2.0 -b 1.2.0 # Get the branch which is compatible with transformers 4.36
+git clone https://github.com/haotian-liu/LLaVA.git # clone the llava libary copy generate.py .\LLaVA\ # copy our example to the LLaVA folder cd LLaVA # change the working directory to the LLaVA folder git checkout tags/v1.2.0 -b 1.2.0 # Get the branch which is compatible with transformers 4.36